jdarkera/foodmenu/README.md

-# Food Blog
+# Food Menu
-converted the foodblog html page to pug using include and components.
-Used Express.js templating engine.
+created a catalog page using VUE used VUE and SASS